MamunHoque/angular2-universal-material-firebase/README.md

 ![firebase config](https://firebasestorage.googleapis.com/v0/b/angular-universal-material.appspot.com/o/firebaseconfig.jpg?alt=media)

+* Initialize a firebase app in your local environment using [these instructions](https://firebase.google.com/docs/hosting/deploying)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.